cut off time for next day delivery is 9am

-This African Serval Cat by Hansa is more slender with than the previous version we had.
-It still has the same airbrushed details and support in it its legs and back feet.
+This African Serval Cat by Hansa has airbrushed details and support in it its legs and back feet.

 It is made from the finest synthetic materials to the highest standards and has the CE label so it is safe for children (not under 36 months) and is surface washable.

 Size approx. 11.75"(30cm) in height, 17"(43cm) in length with a 10"(25cm) curved tail.

 The serval cat is perhaps best known as the wild cat used to create the Savannah cat breed.

 It is an African wild cat that can weigh up to 50 pounds.
 They look very much like cheetahs and have the longest legs percentage wise, of any cat species.
 They can reach speeds of over 50 miles per hour, but they usually use their long legs for stalking and then pouncing on prey, unlike cheetahs who simply outrun their quarry.